 Make a list of questions for your doctor

-Make the most of the time you have with your rheumatologist by writing up a list of questions beforehand.
+Make the most of your time with your rheumatologist by compiling a list of questions beforehand.
 Carry around a small notebook or use your smartphone’s notepad to jot down questions as you think of them.

-• Do you think I’m on the best treatment for my symptoms?
+• Do you think I’m receiving the best treatment for my symptoms?

 • What kinds of improvements should I expect to see with my treatment?